romainrbr/flipchair/GITHUB_CHANGELOG.md

 * Rare NoSuchMethodError crash on SurfaceControl setEarlyWakeupStart and setEarlyWakeupEnd
 * Properly align built-in smartspace in workspace
 * Use WM Proxy from Lawnchair instead of System, fix Android 8.1/9/10/11/12.0/12.1 regarding SE, NSME like SystemBarUtils -> (dWkyIGw9), (reworked CllOXHJv)
-  * Comment regarding estimate bounds on foldable have been added
   * LawnchairWindowManagerProxy have been migrated to Dagger
   * SystemWindowManagerProxy have been left unused
 * [Lawnchair/Iconloaderlib] Update CustomAdaptiveIconDrawable to latest AOSP 13